 The Portland campus includes approximately 16,700 square feet of space.
 The primary entrance on the ground floor leads to a reception area, along with administrative offices for staff, administrative support, and student services.
-The campus features two lecture rooms and one computer lab, strategically positioned to accommodate large group instruction and provide computer access for all programs.
-Classrooms are designed to replicate the professional environments students will encounter in their careers, such as hospital rooms, doctor's offices, and dental offices.
+The campus features two lecture rooms and one computer lab, strategically positioned to accommodate

 On the lower level, there are specialized lab training spaces for students enrolled in the Medical Assisting, Veterinary Assisting, and Dental Assisting programs.
 Additionally, the campus offers a break area and a student success center for students to relax and access support services..
-The campus includes classrooms equipped with Apple TV[®], LCD projectors and wireless access..
+The campus includes classrooms equipped with Apple TV®, LCD projectors and wireless access..
 The Carrington College library website offers online resources and professional organization information.
 The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.